 You need to decide right now that you are going to disconnect from the feed of fear coming at you, and instead develop a filtering process to extract factual, meaningful information from the overly sensationalized feed.

 We call it feeding your faith.
-Feeding your faith means focusing on the things that calm you and build up your sense of security.
-This can be spending time with your loved ones, focusing on self-care to stay healthy, and being in tune with your spiritual beliefs.
-But it also means focusing on the things that you can control and subscribing to sources of information that teach you actionable steps that you can take rather than ones that try to scare you.
+This means focusing on the things that calm you and build up your sense of security.
+This can be spending time with your loved ones, focusing on self-care to stay healthy, and being in tune with your beliefs.
+But it also means focusing on the things that you can control and subscribing to sources of information that teach you steps that you can take rather than ones that try to scare you.

-For over 20 years, we have been solely focused on helping private practice owners become profitable and productive, and we are not going to stop now.
-Yes, this is a period of transition, but there are proactive and useful things that private practice owners can do right now to keep their businesses moving, protect their families, and continue to serve their patients.
+For over 20 years, we have been focused on helping private practice owners become profitable and productive, and we are not going to stop now.
+Yes, this is a period of transition, but there are useful things that private practice owners can do now to keep their businesses moving and continue to serve their patients.

 Your first steps need to be:

 1) Develop your personal plan for disconnecting from the fear feed and start building up your feed of faith.
-Consider writing down the exact steps you are going to take almost like a personal prescription for proactivity.
-Be detailed, for instance limiting social media to 30 minutes a day, avoiding television news and starting a gratitude journal, etc. Put this information where you can review it whenever you feel yourself slipping into the fear feed – maybe on a notecard you keep in your pocket.
+Consider writing down the steps you are going to take almost like a personal prescription for proactivity.
+Be detailed, for instance limiting social media to 30 minutes a day and avoid television news.
+Put this information where you can review it whenever you feel yourself slipping into the fear feed.
+Maybe even on a notecard you keep in your pocket.

 2) If you have not already done so, learn what the CARES act can do to help your financial situation for the next few difficult months.
 Click here for a resource from the U.S. Chamber of Commerce to help understand it.